patrickfoulger1/hedgehog-finances/README.md

 -   **Dividends & News**: On the same page, users can see dividend information for the company, including the next payment date and the amount per share.
 Below this, a dynamic news feed is displayed, featuring a curated list of articles related to the company and its performance.
 Each news card is clickable, redirecting the user to the original article for further insights.
     ![Article Page](src/assets/screenshots/dividend_and_news.png)

 -   **Dashboard**: Clicking 'Add to Watchlist' beside a company's stock symbol seamlessly adds that company to the user's personalized Dashboard, accessible via the 'Dashboard' link in the top left corner of the page.
 The Dashboard provides an overview of all watchlisted companies, displaying their stock performance graphs simultaneously for easy comparison and monitoring.
+To remove a company from the watchlist, simply click the company tile, then click 'Remove from Watchlist'.
     ![Article Page](src/assets/screenshots/dashboard.png)

 -   **Set Alerts**: If a company is added to a user's watchlist, they can click the 'Set Alerts' button located beside the company's stock symbol.
 This allows the user to customize their notification preferences for that stock.
 Notifications can be received via In-App Alerts, Email Notifications, and/or Push Notifications.
 Users can select one or more of these options based on their preferences.